Editorial Policies

 PLAGIARISM

-Each author bears the responsibility for the information presented by hem/her in the paper.
+Each author bears the responsibility for the information presented by him/her in the paper.
 However, if plagiarism is suspected, an appropriate investigation will be carried out in accordance with an algorithm proposed by the COPE.

 RESEARCH DATA: ITS VALIDITY, INTERPRETATION AND SHARING

-Editing of published images (e.g. micrographs, X-ray images, and electrophoresis images) should not look like an attempt of misleading of readers.
+Editing of published images (e.g., micrographs, X-ray images, and electrophoresis images) should not look like an attempt of misleading of readers.

-If authors find a mistake in any paper submitted, accepted for publishing or already published, they should notify the editor-in-chief immediately.
+If authors find a mistake in any paper submitted, accepted for publishing or already published, they should notify the Editor-in-Chief immediately.
 If juggling with facts is suspected during the peer reviewing stage or after the paper has been already published, the Journal will act in accordance with an algorithm provided by COPE.

-DATA AVAILABILITY AND SHARING.
-In its attempts to ensure research reproducibility and open science standards, the Journal supports and encourage authors to share their research data where appropriate (e.g., keeping the patient personal information undisclosed) at the earliest opportunity both on the Journal’s site or any 3d party repositories.
+In its efforts to ensure research reproducibility and open science standards, the Journal supports and encourages the authors to share their research data where appropriate (e.g., keeping the patient personal information undisclosed) at the earliest opportunity both on the Journal’s website or any 3d party repositories.
 Please see further details on the “Guidelines for Authors” section on how to share research data and to provide compliance with FAIR protocol.

 CONFLICT OF INTERESTS